MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 Some Fraud Protection functionality relies on the default velocities, such as the **Search results** page for purchase protection.

-You can't edit, delete, or deactivate system-defined velocities.
-However, you can clone them and then edit, delete, or deactive the clones.
+You can't edit or delete system-defined velocities.
+However, you can clone them and then edit or delete the clones.

 ## Manage your velocity sets